mcdemarco/the-new-kitchen-cookbook/appetizers/paoDeQueijo.md

 ## Variants

 Ideally, you would use a Brazilian hard cheese called *queijo Minas padrão* or *queijo Minas meia cura*.
 (Minas is just the region, so check for the other words.)

 The most common pão de queijo cheese substitute recommendation seems to be [a mix of parmesan and mozarella](https://www.foodnetwork.com/recipes/food-network-kitchen/pao-de-queijo-3364982).
 (A cup of packed mozzarella is about 130g.)
 [Asiago](https://www.foodnetwork.com/recipes/pao-de-queijo-brazilian-cheese-bread-3303576) is another option, as, apparently, are [feta or farmer's cheese](https://www.simplyrecipes.com/recipes/easy_brazilian_cheese_bread/).
+Cheddar also has its fans.
+If using cottage cheese or another wet cheese, you may want to strain it first, or adjust the milk to compensate.

 I often use only a nominal T of grated Parmesan, plus about 250 g. of a mozzarella/asiago/cheddar mix from Costco.

-Most recipes in English replace the sour tapioca starch with sweet tapioca starch for lack of Brazilian grocery stores.
-If following such a recipe, you can re-sour it by using 5 parts *azedo* to 3 parts *doce*.
+Most recipes in English omit the sour tapioca starch for lack of Brazilian grocery stores.
+If following such a recipe (for example, The Spruce Eats [a large batch](https://www.thespruceeats.com/pao-de-queijo-brazilian-cheese-bread-3028981)), you can re-sour it by using 5 parts *azedo* to 3 parts *doce*.

-I guess they don't have Brazilian groceries in Japan, because [expatriate Brazilians make cheese bread with potato there](https://www.justhungry.com/very-easy-pao-de-queijo-brazilian-cheese-bread-japan).

 Most recipes don't require that you pause to chill the dough.